1977 Florida State Seminoles football team: Auburn

 Auburn traveled to Tallahassee to play #18 ranked Florida State at Doak Campbell Stadium.
 The Seminoles led 10–3 at halftime as the Tigers had trouble holding on to the ball.
 Larry Key led the charge in the 2nd half as the Noles held on for a 24–3 victory.
 Key had 170 yards rushing and ran for two touchdowns.

 With Ron Simmons and Willie Jones putting the spurs to a spectacular clutch defense, Florida State rolled over North Texas State 35–14.
 Florida State had driven 78 yards to a 7–0 lead on the game's opening series, Wally Woodham scoring from the one.
 North Texas tied it 7–7 in the second quarter as Mike Jones scored from the one, capping an 85-yard drive.
 The Seminoles scored two touchdowns within a span of 44 playing seconds without a single offensive play from scrimmage.
 With 3:08 left in the first half, Bobby Butler blocked a punt that Ivory Joe Hunter picked up and took 19 yards for a touchdown.
 That made it 14–7.
 Ken Smith came in at quarterback for the Mean Green and on the first play, an attempted draw, saw a bobbled handoff at the goal line, and Willie Jones claimed the ball in the end zone for an FSU touchdown that brought it to 21–7 at halftime.
 Simmons sacked the quarterback five times during the game for a total yardage loss of 51.

-at Virginia Tech
+At Virginia Tech

 A 29-yard field goal by Dave Cappelen finally beat Virginia Tech 23–21 on a wet, grey homecoming afternoon before 36,500 folks at Lane Stadium in Blacksburg.
-Just moments before, Tech had drove 77 yards, all on the ground, for a 21–20 lead.
+Just moments before, Tech had driven 77 yards, all on the ground, for a 21–20 lead.
 A 39-yard pass by Mike Shumann off a reverse set up the winning 3 pointer, with Roger Overby on the receiving end.
 Cappelen had three field goals for the afternoon, the other two coming from 42 and 26 yards out.
 Trailing 14–3, Wally Woodham threw a 10-yard TD pass to Mike Shuman.
 Woodham sneaked in from the one yard line to give the Noles a 17–14 lead.
 Cappelen kicked two field goals, the game winner coming with 4:57 remaining in the game.